 Insider Ownership Of Loma Negra Compañía Industrial Argentina Sociedad Anónima

-We note our data does not show any board members holding shares, personally.
+Our data cannot confirm that board members are holding shares personally.
 It is unusual not to have at least some personal holdings by board members, so our data might be flawed.
 A good next step would be to check how much the CEO is paid.

 General Public Ownership

-The general public holds a 24% stake in Loma Negra Compañía Industrial Argentina Sociedad Anónima.
-This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.
+The general public holds a 23% stake in Loma Negra Compañía Industrial Argentina Sociedad Anónima.
+While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 Private Company Ownership